-The Panel must be consulted in advance if a person proposes to include in an announcement any pre-condition to which the making of an offer will be subject.

-Except with the consent of the Panel, an offer must not be announced subject to a pre-condition unless the pre-condition:
+- (a) The Panel must be consulted in advance if a person proposes to include in an announcement any pre-condition to which the making of an offer will be subject. - (b) Except with the consent of the Panel, an offer must not be announced subject to a pre-condition unless the pre-condition involves an official authorisation or regulatory clearance relating to the offer and either: - (i) the offeree company agrees to the pre-condition; or - (ii) the authorisation or clearance is a material official authorisation or regulatory clearance.

-(a) relates to a decision that there will be no Phase 2 CMA reference or initiation of Phase 2 European Commission proceedings;

-(b) relates to a decision that there will be no Phase 2 CMA reference or initiation of Phase 2 European Commission proceedings or, if there is such a reference or initiation of proceedings, a decision by the relevant authority to allow the offer to proceed (the decision may, in each case, be stated to be on terms satisfactory to the offeror); or

-(c) involves another material official authorisation or regulatory clearance relating to the offer and:

-(i) the offer is publicly recommended by the board of the offeree company; or

-(ii) the Panel is satisfied that it is likely to prove impossible to obtain the authorisation or clearance within the Code timetable.

-(See Note 2 on Rule 2.7.)